LennonLab/Emergence/EmergencePrePrint.md

 By "multiplicative interactions" one simply means that two or more variables interact in a multiplicative or synergistic way.
 Such interactions are common in ecology and include population growth and energetic costs multiplied across distance and time (Putnam 1993).
 By "random variables" one simply means two independent processes or constraints with degrees of stochastic change.
-Simplex explicitly simulates lognormal dynamics.
+Emergence explicitly simulates lognormal dynamics.
 For example, energetic costs are multiplied across dispersal distance and magnitudes of growth and the frequency of transition between metabolic states.
 These energetic costs are determined by the values of randomly chosen species traits (i.e., random variables).

 *Simultaneous emergence:* A popular advantage of IBMs is the potential to study the emergence of complex patterns from the individual level.
-Simplex is aimed at allowing emergence in three ways that IBMs are rarely employed.
+Emergence is aimed at allowing emergence in three ways that IBMs are rarely employed.
-First, Simplex allows patterns to emerge from random combinations of traits and state variables.
+First, Emergence allows patterns to emerge from random combinations of traits and state variables.
 This allows realistic trait syndromes and patterns to emerge without being forced.
-Second, Simplex allows several orders of magnitude in random variation of starting conditions and species traits.
+Second, Emergence allows several orders of magnitude in random variation of starting conditions and species traits.
-This highly unconstrained approach allows the user of Simplex to explore a broad spectrum of trait combinations and ecological solutions.
+This highly unconstrained approach allows the user of Emergence to explore a broad spectrum of trait combinations and ecological solutions.
-Third, Simplex allows for the study of simultaneous emergence across a practically unlimited number of IBMs.
+Third, Emergence allows for the study of simultaneous emergence across a practically unlimited number of IBMs.
-In this way, Simplex initiates with unrealistic ecological communities and unrealistic combinations of species traits, and then allows for realism to develop over time in response to environmental conditions and according to energetic costs.
+In this way, Emergence initiates with unrealistic ecological communities and unrealistic combinations of species traits, and then allows for realism to develop over time in response to environmental conditions and according to energetic costs.
-This approach allows the user of Simplex to avoid one of the greatest challenges to ecological modeling, i.e., the circularity of documenting outcomes that are obviously forced to occur.
+This approach allows the user of Emergence to avoid one of the greatest challenges to ecological modeling, i.e., the circularity of documenting outcomes that are obviously forced to occur.
-The code made available for the analysis of Simplex data is intended to examine the variation and central limiting behavior of ecological patterns among thousands of models.
+The code made available for the analysis of Emergence data is intended to examine the variation and central limiting behavior of ecological patterns among thousands of models.

 **Other design concepts**
-*Hypotheses:* These are entirely up to the user to formulate and test according to the capabilities and analytical tools of Simplex source code.
+*Hypotheses:* These are entirely up to the user to formulate and test according to the capabilities and analytical tools of Emergence source code.

-*Learning:* Currently, there is no aspect of individual-based learning in Simplex.
+*Learning:* Currently, there is no aspect of individual-based learning in Emergence.

-*Prediction:* Individuals in simplex do not have the ability to anticipate conditions.
+*Prediction:* Individuals in Emergence do not have the ability to anticipate conditions.

 *Sensing:* Individuals can sense and move towards resource particles.